apache/cordova-medic/README.md

 - Android tests:
   - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
   - platform and mobilspec 3.0.x branch with the cordova-js embedded in the cordova-android repo, plugins from master
+  - There are additional builder (AndroidWin), which perform builds of mobilespec application for Android in Windows environment.

 - iOS tests:
   - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
   - platform and mobilspec 3.0.x branch with the cordova-js embedded in the cordova-ios repo, plugins from master

 - Windows Phone8 tests:
-  - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
+  - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in).
+  - There are two separate builders, which performs builds in different environments (VS2012 + MSBuild 4.0 / VS2013 + MSBuild 12.0)

 - Windows8 tests:
   - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
   - Tests are executed on Local Machine, no support to run tests on connected device.

+- Windows Universal platform tests:
+  - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
+  - Tests are executed on Local Machine, mobilespec app for --phone target is launched on emulator.
+Running mobilespec app on attached devices not supported yet.
+  - There are two separate builders, which performs builds in different environments (VS2012 + MSBuild 4.0 / VS2013 + MSBuild 12.0)

 The tests use COHO and CLI for as much as possible to ensure that the developer tool chain is working.

 #Configuration Files
-master.cfg: The main configuration file for buildbot.
+**master.cfg:** The main configuration file for buildbot.
 It is a python script and defines the triggers, builders and status display.
 It uses both config.json and repos.json to determine which platforms and versions to test.

-config.json:
-Used by the buildbot master script and by some of the medic command-line tools.
+**config.json:** Used by the buildbot master script and by some of the medic command-line tools.
 It defines the platforms to test, the current release version, the couchdb url, and the ios keychain.
 The release version specified here is used anywhere the keyword "RELEASE" is used in a test definition.

-repos.json:
-Contains the definitions for the tests (schedulers) and the various repositories in the project.
+**repos.json:** Contains the definitions for the tests (schedulers) and the various repositories in the project.
 Tests define the components and branches that should trigger a test run.
 This requires multiple triggers for each test path since a build might use tools from master, platforms from release and plugins from dev.

 For each repo there is a release branch (most recent supported release) and a current branch (tip-of-tree).
 The branches are used by the python script in conjunction with the tests to set up the trggers.